 What Is Evergreen Content?

-Evergreen content is content that is true and relevant when you write (or photograph or video) it, and is also true and relevant a year or 5 years down the line.
+Evergreen content is content that is true and relevant when you write (or photograph or video) it.
+It’s also true and relevant a year or 5 years down the line.
 It has no expiration date.
 It’s useful to your audience every day.
-The great thing about evergreen content is that it continues to deliver value for your company day in and day out for years, and you only had to produce it once.
+The great thing about evergreen content is that it will continue to deliver value for your company day in and day out for years, and you only had to produce it once.
 Your website’s archives can be more important than you think.

 From an SEO standpoint, evergreen content is great because users will click through to your site based on a query they type into a search engine.
 This organic traffic is considered to be the most valuable type of traffic.
 Companies will set aside significant money to get ad traffic, but a well written evergreen blog post answering a common question is a better allocation of resources.
 Of course, a good SEO/marketing strategy will utilize both to drive regular traffic to the site.

 Some people struggle with coming up with evergreen topics, but it is often a simple matter of determining what questions or interests the audience has and answering them.
 You can even use topical content as a tie in to creating evergreen content.
-For instance, Corporate Conversions could write a blog piece the next time Google updates its algorithm.
-That’s topical.
-It answers questions that our audience might have right now about how their websites could be affected.
-However, it will no longer be of much value when the next update comes along.
-We could, however, write a blog ranking the most important or most disruptive Google algorithms least to greatest, linking to the topical blog if relevant.
-That evergreen blog is likely to get traffic for months and years into the future.
+For instance, writing about a current news story like COVID-19 is topical.
+It answers questions that your audience might have right now.
+However, it will no longer be of much value next year.
+Talking about how COVID-19 has changed your industry, however, would be relevant much longer.
+That evergreen blog would likely get traffic for months and years into the future.

 You may also find that some of your old blogs or pages turn out to be far more popular than you expected.
 This reveals the interest of your customers and audience.
 With this information, you can break out smaller pieces from the original and examine them, make lists or infographics, or rework the same information into a video or a slideshow.
 This time around you know that this topic is in demand and will draw traffic.